-- Using a sunflower spread rather than butter will lower the amount of saturated fat in your pastry
+- Using a sunflower spread (check the label for trans fats) rather than butter will lower the amount of saturated fat in your pastry

 - Popping just a top crust on your pies, rather than lining the entire dish with pastry, gives a traditional finish but provides far fewer calories.

 - Or you can plump for filo pastry, which gives a lovely, crunchy crust and looks great for small tarts.

 Whether it’s the slice of toast in the morning, or the lunchtime sarnie, most of us eat more bread than any other baked product.
 If you pick your bread off the supermarket shelf without checking the label, your loaf could be hiding a lot more salt than you’d think as the amount of salt in shop-bought bread can vary widely.

 By baking your own, you can keep an eye on what goes in your tin.
 The less salt you use, the better.
 You can also choose your flour – why not try spelt, barley, or oat?
 Or add some seeds and herbs to give interesting crunch and flavour.